 - Lene Berg is a Norwegian artist and filmmaker currently based in Berlin.
 Her work includes films, installations, books and collages, and has been shown at, among other places, Whitechapel gallery in London, Art in General in New York as well as at the Sydney Biennale, The Taipei Biennale, Transmediale Berlin and Manifesta.

 - Ken Okiishi is an artist who lives between New York and Berlin.
 His books include One Season in Hell (2007) and A Fair to Meddling Story (2008), and his writing has appeared in Bidoun and Artforum.

-- Sam Frank is a senior editor of Triple Canopy.
+- Sam Frank is a contributing editor of Triple Canopy.

 - Jacob Kirkegaard is a Berlin-based Danish artist who focuses on the scientific and aesthetic aspects of resonance, time, sound, and hearing.
 His installations, compositions, and performances deal with acoustic spaces and phenomena that usually remain imperceptible.
 He has presented his works at exhibitions and festivals around the world and has released five albums (mostly on the British label Touch).
 He is also a member of the sound-art collective freq_out.

 - Steve Rowell is an artist and researcher working between Los Angeles, Washington, DC, and Berlin.
 He examines technology, culture, and infrastructure on, beneath, and above the landscape, contextualizing the built and the natural environments, appropriating the methods and tools of the geographer and cartographer.
 Photography, video, and sound recordings from the field provide a medium for his projects.
 In addition to his own practice he collaborates with the Center for Land Use Interpretation (CLUI), SIMPARCH, and the Office of Experiments.